Louis Charles Daubuz1

 F, #29536, d.
 8 June 1952

 Hon.
-Evelyn Mary Agar-Ellis is the daughter of Leopold George Frederick Agar-Ellis, 5th Viscount Clifden of Gowran and Hon.
+Evelyn Mary Agar-Ellis was the daughter of Leopold George Frederick Agar-Ellis, 5th Viscount Clifden of Gowran and Hon.
 Harriet Stonor.1 She married Edward Henry Vanden-Bempde-Johnstone, son of Harcourt Vanden-Bempde-Johnstone, 1st Baron Derwent and Charlotte Mills, on 27 June 1896.2 She died on 8 June 1952.2

 Her married name became Vanden-Bempde-Johnstone.